Charles M. Conlon: The Cobb photo

 Conlon was actually on the field, being a common practice of the day, "behind third base, under the hood of a large, tripod-supported Graflex camera".
 He was positioned to the outfield side of the third base coach's box, in foul territory.
 Cobb was on second.
 New York third baseman Jimmy Austin was playing in for a possible sacrifice bunt.
 Cobb took off for third, directly toward Conlon, but the batter did not get the bunt down.
 Austin backpedaled to take the throw from the catcher.
 Cobb tipped Austin over and the catcher's throw sailed away into left field.
 Presumably Cobb could have gotten up and scored, but the book does not elaborate.

-Initially, there was an issue on whether Conlon got the shot or not.
+Initially, there was a question as to whether Conlon got the shot or not.
 He changed plates, just to be safe, because he did not remember if he had squeezed the shutter bulb or not, and he knew it had potential to be a great shot.
 It turned out that he had, it was, and baseball had one of its most iconic images.

 Conlon however did not see much of a financial reward from his most famous image.
 In 1937, Conlon estimated he had received more than 1,000 royalty payments for the famous image, however these all ranged from only a dime to 50 cents.
 Many of his most famous photos now sell for five figures.

-Clearing Space
+Later life and death

 Conlon destroyed possibly thousands of his original glass plate negatives to clear space in his small home, stating in 1937 "Some years ago, I found that my plates were running me out of the house, so I destroyed hundreds of them.
 Perhaps it was a mistake, but where would I have kept them?
 It is possible that had we had a Cooperstown museum at the time, they would have found a haven there."

-Later Years

 Conlon retired to his hometown of Troy and died in 1945, predeceased by his wife and having no children or siblings.

-The Sporting News / John Rogers Fraud
+The Sporting News / John Rogers fraud

-After his death the famous archive of 8,300 negatives, less than one third of the total number of images he created, was owned by The Sporting News before it was sold in 2010 to disgraced North Little Rock, Arkansas collector and businessman John Rogers.
-Rogers was arrested on multiple charges including fraud surrounding sports memorabilia and several newspaper and famous photographers archives, including the Conlon Collection, in 2016 after his home and office was raided in 2013.
-In December 2015 a Arkansas judge ruled the negatives could be sold to pay off some of the millions of dollars in debt owed by Rogers.
-The archive, now consisting of 7,462 negatives with no record of where the missing negatives went while in Rogers possession, was sold by Heritage Auctions for $1,792,500.
-Rogers is also being sued by several newspapers and the family of George Burke for fraud as thousands of original negatives from several archives have come up missing.
+After his death, the archive of 8,300 negatives, less than one third of the total number of images he created, was owned by The Sporting News before it was sold in 2010 to North Little Rock, Arkansas collector and businessman John Rogers.
+Rogers was arrested on multiple charges including fraud surrounding sports memorabilia and several newspaper and famous photographers' archives, including the Conlon Collection, in 2016 after his home and office was raided in 2013.
+In December 2015, an Arkansas judge ruled the negatives could be sold to pay off some of the millions of dollars in debt owed by Rogers.
+The archive, now consisting of 7,462 negatives with no record of where the missing negatives went while in Rogers' possession, was sold by Heritage Auctions in August 2016 for $1,792,500.
+Rogers was also sued by several newspapers and the family of George Burke for fraud as thousands of original negatives from several archives have come up missing.